 PHP is a third party scripting language that is especially suited for web development and can be embedded into HTML documents.
-If you develop PHP scripts, then consider using the PHP integration to perform additional syntax checking on PHP scripts.
+If you develop PHP scripts, then consider using the PHP integration to perform additional syntax checking on PHP scripts and documents.

-To distinguish PHP messages from other messages, the string "[PHP]" is prepended to the PHP messages.
+To distinguish PHP messages from other validator messages, the string "[PHP]" is prepended to the PHP messages.

 NOTE: PHP is not developed or maintained by us.
 We only provide an interface to the PHP syntax checking function of PHP.
 Therefore, only bugs or problems with the PHP interface (but not PHP itself) should be reported to us.